princeton-nlp/EntityQuestions/README.md

 # EntityQuestions
 This repository contains the EntityQuestions dataset as well as code to evaluate retrieval results from the the paper [Simple Entity-centric Questions Challenge Dense Retrievers](https://arxiv.org/pdf/2109.08535.pdf) by Chris Sciavolino*, Zexuan Zhong*, Jinhyuk Lee, and Danqi Chen (* equal contribution).

-*[9/16/21] This repo is not yet set in stone, we're still putting finishing touches on the tooling and documentation :) Thanks for your patience!*

 ## Quick Links
   - [Installation](#installation)